Joe Meek - a PortraitPart 13: Hereafter

 Wunnicke, Christine: Leben, Tod und Mysterien des fabelhaften Joe Meek.
 Bavarian Radio; May 10, 2002

 Zahradnik, Andy: Ariola, oho, hier bin ich - 1958-2008: Ein Reisetagebuch.
 Munich 2008

-Informations by Garth Banks, Harald Bluschke, "Big Bopper", Roger Bruton, Clive Bubley, Robbie Duke a.k.a.
-Patrick Pink, Rob Humphreys, Robert W. Huxley, Thomas Meyer, Gerd Miller, Dieter Moll, Jörg Richard, Peter Robinson, Robb Shenton, Malvin Van Gelderen
+Information by Garth Banks, Harald Bluschke, "Big Bopper", Roger Bruton, Clive Bubley, Robbie Duke a.k.a.
+Patrick Pink, Felix Hoffmann, Rob Humphreys, Robert W. Huxley, Thomas Meyer, Gerd Miller, Dieter Moll, Kim Pavey, Jörg Richard, Peter Robinson, Robb Shenton, Malvin Van Gelderen

 Collection Harald Bluschke and Rock'n'Roll-Schallplattenforum